NavinShrinivas/AlgorithmicProblems/UE20CS251-Algorithm/Notes/Unit-1/session-6.md

 - tree : node followed by n number of trees or a empty tree.
 - binary tree : node followed by atmost 2 trees or a empty tree.

-If the data sctruture is defined by recursion, a recursive function makes it far easier than iterative.
+If the data structure is defined by recursion, a recursive function makes it far easier than iterative.

 > Tail recursion optimisation.